confluentinc/ksql/design-proposals/klip-35-dynamic-processing-log-levels.md

 ### Setting a Log Level

-To set the log level, the ksql node receiving the request to set the level will produce a record with the logger’s key and value containing the specified level to the PLCT.
+To set the log level, the ksql node receiving the INSERT request to set the level will produce a record with the logger’s key and value containing the specified level to the PLCT.
 Each ksql node will run a thread that consumes the PLCT.
 For each message consumed, the thread will use the log4j API to set the log level.
 To set the root level, the thread will call:

 ```
 LogManager.getRootLogger().setLevel(<level>);